at West Shore Counselling. MNCS (accred) MBACP, MBPsS

-Hello.
+Hi .
 My name is Beverley.
-I'm a registered member of the British Association for Counselling and Psychotherapy (MBACP).
-I am also a graduate member of the British Psychological Society (MBPsS).
-I’ve been in practice as a counsellor/psychotherapist for over 15 years, working with people who are struggling with their mental health or have emotional difficulties.
-These often include one or more of the following:
+I'm a qualified and accredited counsellor, registered with the British Association for Counselling and Psychotherapy (MBACP) and the National Counselling Society.
+I am also a graduate member of the British Psychological Society (MBPsS) and a student with the British Psychoanalytic Society.
+I’ve been in practice as a counsellor for over 15 years, working with people who find themselves struggling with one or more of the following:

-Depression: Suffering from ongoing low mood, sometimes with feelings of guilt, and hopelessness?
+Depression: Suffering from ongoing low mood, sometimes with feelings of guilt and hopelessness.
 These unpleasant feelings are difficult to manage alone and can be signs of depression.
-I can help you to heal from your current depression and together we can develop strategies for managing any future bouts of low mood.
+I can help you recover from your current depression and together we will develop strategies for managing any future bouts of low mood and depression.

 Anxiety: is an awful but common symptom of emotional distress.
-There are many reasons why some people suffer from anxiety more than others.
+There are many reasons why some people suffer from anxiety.
 The good news is that anxiety, no matter how awful, can be managed.
 I have considerable experience in helping people understand and manage their own particular form of anxiety.

 Going through a ‘Bad Patch’ : Most of us will go through a ‘bad patch at sometime in our lives.
-Often family and friends are wonderful, they are there for us.
-They help us, through our difficult times.
-However, there are times when sharing problems with family and friends is too difficult and sometimes’ the help and advice given creates confusion, preventing us from seeing the way forward.
+Often family and friends are wonderful, they are there for us and they help us through the difficult times.
+However, there are times when sharing problems with family and friends is complicated and sometimes’ the help and advice given creates confusion, preventing us from seeing the way forward.
 Talking things through with an impartial listener can be the key.
 It can help clear the confusion and restore motivation.
 I would be happy to help you in this situation.

 Relationship breakdown: Suffering from the fallout and trauma of a relationship breakdown.
 This incredibly painful and difficult time can be an overwhelming emotional burden.
 It is exhausting to carry this alone.
 Feelings of Loss, rejection and bereavement, are common symptoms.
 There may also be elements of anxiety and depression.
 I can offer the support of an experienced therapist to help you through this awful time.

 Bereavement: Some bereavements are traumatic and people find it helpful to have my support.
-Others find my support helpful whilst adjusting to a life without the deceased.
+Others find my support helpful whilst adjusting to a life without their loved one.
 I spent several years working as a bereavement counsellor in hospice and hospital settings.
 I would be pleased to offer support with your bereavement .

 My specialist approach to helping pays particular attention to confidentiality, privacy and personal dignity.
 I provide counselling that is both supportive and rational.
 Combining the warmth of a trusting relationship, with the professional knowledge and experience of a qualified counsellor.
 This approach is successful in helping people through some of their most difficult and challenging times.